JialinX/jialin-FeelsBook/README.md

 For best test, please use a Pixel XL 5.5inch screen with api 28

-remainder: if you change something of the comment/date please press "change" before press "apply changes"
+!!
+REMINDER: if you change something of the comment/date please press "change" before press "apply changes"

 reference: